altenull/MandalArt/README.md

 <p align="center"><img src="https://mandalart.kr/ogimage.png" width="650" height="300"></p>

-## About
+# About

-Mandalart is a planning tool that helps you achieve your goals.
+**Mandalart is a planning tool** that helps you achieve your goals.
 Mandalart became popular with Japanese baseball player [Ohtani Shohei](https://en.wikipedia.org/wiki/Shohei_Ohtani).
 You can make and post your own mandalart here.

-## Stack
+# Stack

-Everything in this project is in JavaScript.

 ### Frontend